ODNZSL/nzsl-online/README.md

   * Make changes
   * Commit your changes
   * Push to your remote branch.
 For example `git push origin <your feature branch>`
+  * Ensure all changes to existing functionality and additions of new functionality have tests
   * Create a new pull request

 ## Running the tests